 The model we’re reviewing, the Acer KG271 bmiix, should not be confused with the Acer KG271 Cbmidpx (also sometimes referred to as the Acer KG271A) which is the 144Hz model.

 Probably the first thing that caught your attention regarding the Acer KG271bmiix is the rather low 1080p resolution for its 27″ screen.

-Generally, this results in a low pixel density which is tolerable for gaming, watching movies, web-surfing, etc, but it’s not as practicable for office use and reading.
+Generally, this results in a low pixel density, which is tolerable for gaming, watching movies, web-surfing, etc., but it’s not as practical for office use and reading.

 It’s advertised as a gaming monitor, after all, but you should keep that in mind.